MicrosoftDocs/power-platform/power-platform/admin/create-team-template-add-entity-form.md

 1. Select **Save**.

 > [!NOTE]
-> You can create two access team templates per entity.
+> You can create four access team templates per entity.
+See [Auto-created (system-managed) access team](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/use-access-teams-owner-teams-collaborate-share-information#auto-created-system-managed-access-team) if you need to create more.

 ## Add a team template to the entity form